Ninja3031/SwasthayaLink/README.md

 - **AI Risk Prediction**: Integrates a machine learning regression model (via FastAPI) to help predict patient risk levels and support clinical    decision-making.
 - **Modern and Responsive UI**: Built with a focus on a clean, accessible, and efficient user experience.

+##Demo Video Link is in the Presentation itself.
 ## Tech Stack

 - **Frontend**: React, TypeScript, Tailwind CSS, Lucide Icons